system-zero/system-zero/README.md

 every little thing, like memory management,  should be done by the programmer.
 So at  the same  time C  obeys truly the  spirit and  basic intention  of this project, as we  have to implement ourselves at least  the basic functionality.
-It is s system zero point anyway.
+It is system zero point anyway.

 Our only requirements at this stage is a standard C library (`libc`), plus `libpam` as our authentication mechanism, and our building tool, which will be the `make`